Quality PLUS Awards

-Dr. West, Lindsay Hart and Marietta Pearson rushed to assist Mavis and Kanya.
+Dr. West, Lindsay Hart, and Marietta Pearson rushed to assist Mavis and Kanya.
 The gentlemen’s younger sister was with him and she became upset and explained that he had just started having seizures the day before.
-Lindsay’s soothing nature helped to keep the sister calm during all the excitement.
+Lindsay’s soothing nature helped keep the sister calm during all the excitement.

 While the others were outside with the gentleman, Lindsay came back inside and moved all the patients in the front waiting room to the back waiting room.
 She did not want the patients to get upset and she wanted to give the man some privacy.

-At a recent Directors' Meeting, Carol Sweat, RN with Cardiac Rehab, was presented a Quality PLUS Award.
-Carol exemplified the Quality PLUS principle of "Love and Respect," and the guest excellence creeds: "I listen to my guests--with my ears, my eyes;" "Even if it's not my job, I will help or find someone who can;" and "I anticipate the needs of my guests."
+At a recent Directors’ Meeting, Carol Sweat, RN with Cardiac Rehab, was presented a Quality + Award.
+Carol exemplified the Quality PLUS principle of “Love and Respect,” and the guest excellence creeds: “I listen to my guests–with my ears, my eyes;” “Even if it’s not my job, I will help or find someone who can;” and “I anticipate the needs of my guests.”

 At a recent Department Directors’ Meeting, Tina Prescott, VP/CNO presented Stephen Clark, Admitting Specialist with a Quality + Award for exemplifying Guest Excellence Creed 4, “I listen to my Guests – with my ears, my eyes, in fact, with all of my body, except my voice.
 Even if it’s “Not My Job,” I will HELP or FIND SOMEONE WHO CAN.”

-Stephen continued to stay with them and care for the baby, wiping "HER" off and covering her as much as possible to maintain warmth, until help arrived.
-The whole response team responded wonderfully (including an innocent, lone, visitor who remains anonymous still and no doubt, we will NEVER see here again!).
+Stephen continued to stay with them and care for the baby, wiping “HER” off and covering her as much as possible to maintain warmth until help arrived.
+The whole response team responded wonderfully (including an innocent, lone, visitor who remains anonymous still and no doubt, we will NEVER see her again!).

-Most other staff in Admitting would not have been able to respond as well - Stephen had been through a maternal/child rotation in the past year in nursing school.
-Also, the baby did not arrive as a totally "well baby" and his quick thinking and actions very possibly helped make the outcome a positive one.
+Most other staff in Admitting would not have been able to respond as well – Stephen had been through a maternal/child rotation in the past year in nursing school.
+Also, the baby did not arrive at a totally “well baby” and his quick thinking and actions helped make the outcome a positive one.